How to Use the Command 'pio package' (with Examples)

 pio package unpublish package

-All versions of the package 'package' have been removed from the registry.
+All versions of the specified package are removed from the registry, making them unavailable for download.

 Code: